Jenő Szép: Teaching and research at the Corvinus University of Budapest

 The ideological barriers against applied mathematics in Hungary started to soften in the 1960s.
 Beginning in 1961 as head of the Department of Mathematics at Corvinus University of Budapest, Szép had a pioneering role in developing a new curriculum to instruct students in the applications of mathematical methods to economics.
 His original partners at the university were Béla Krekó and György Meszéna and he was later joined by graduate students with mathematical economics specialisations.
 The first such student to join was Ferenc Forgó.

 In the 1964–65 academic year, Szép designed and delivered the first course on game theory in Hungary.

 The results of his systematic research work in pure and applied mathematics were published in English by the department.
-About 100 issues were published between 1969 and 1988, most of which were referred to by Mathemetical Reviews.
+About 100 issues were published between 1969 and 1988, most of which were referred to by Mathematical Reviews.

 Beginning in 1977, Jenő Szép served as director of the newly-organised Institute of Mathematics and Computer Science.
 The department and institute created textbooks and case studies alongside a series of mathematical handbooks.
 Most of the material was among the first mathematical works for economists in Hungarian.